Skip to content

 ## Autopartitioning {#autopartitioning}

-Total topic throughput is defined by count of partitions in this topic and throughput of each partition.
-Count of partitions and throughput of every partition are defined at the moment of the topic creation.
-If maximum required write speed to a topic is unknown when it is created, you can use autopartitioning to scale this topic automatically.
-If you switch on autopartitioning up on any topic then count of partitions in this topic will be increased automatically if write speed increases (see [Autopartitioning modes](#autopartitioning_modes)).
+Total topic throughput is determined by the number of partitions in the topic and the throughput of each partition.
+The number of partitions and the throughput of each partition are set at the time of topic creation.
+If the maximum required write speed for a topic is unknown at the creation time, autopartitioning allows the topic to be scaled automatically.
+If autopartitioning is enabled for a topic, the number of partitions will increase automatically as the write speed increases (see [Autopartitioning strategies](#autopartitioning_strategies)).

 ### Guarantees {#autopartitioning_guarantee}

-1. SDK and server provide exactly-once guarantee of writing in case of partition split.
-It means that any message will be written once into the parent partition or into the one of the child partitions.
-Message can not be written into the parent partition and into the child partition at the same time.
-Moreover, a message can not be written into the one partition several times.
+1. The SDK and server provide an exactly-once guarantee in the case of writing during a partition split.
+This means that any message will be written either to the parent partition or to one of the child partitions but never to both simultaneously.
+Additionally, a message cannot be written to the same partition multiple times.

-2. SDK and server provide reading order.
-First, the data will be read from the parent partition, and after that the data will be read from the child partitions.
+2. The SDK and server maintain the reading order.
+Data is read from the parent partition first, followed by the child partitions.

-The following autopartition modes are possible for any topic.
+The following autopartitioning strategies are available for any topic:

 #### DISABLED

 Autopartitioning is disabled for this topic.
-In this case count of partitions is a constant, and there is no automatic scaling.
+The number of partitions remains constant, and there is no automatic scaling.

 #### UP